kahwee/yek/README.md

 ## yek

 Yek is key spelt backwards.
 It changes ["one", "two", "three"] to one[two][three] and back.
 It is a simple library and does stresses on consistency to and fro.
-I know there are other libaries but they tend to have too much magic.
-It's a bracket notation.
-There will never be dot notation.
+It's a bracket notation and is not customizable to be dot notation.

 [![Build Status](https://travis-ci.org/kahwee/yek.svg?branch=master)](https://travis-ci.org/kahwee/yek) [![Coverage Status](https://coveralls.io/repos/kahwee/yek/badge.svg?branch=master)](https://coveralls.io/r/kahwee/yek?branch=master) [![npm version](https://badge.fury.io/js/yek.svg)](http://badge.fury.io/js/yek)